maxsteep/ECE444-F2021-Lab6/readme.md

 Speed and ease of development.
 TDD slows down development and adds an entirely new difficulty curve for the less experienced developers.
 Time-consuming and painstaking nature of the development can potentially hard morale at certain steps of the development.
-It can be theorized that applying this concept to an exisitng codebase in the goal of refactoring it would be daunting.
+It can be theorized that applying this concept to an existing codebase in the goal of refactoring it would be daunting.
 The entirety of the development team has to adapt and be familiar with the TDD approach.
-Upon change of functioanlity and/or objectives of the application the test suite will likely require a rewrite.
+Upon change of functionality and/or objectives of the application the test suite will likely require a rewrite.